Bukit Brown Cemetery

 Bukit Brown Cemetery, also known as the Bukit Brown Municipal Cemetery or the Bukit Brown Chinese Cemetery, is located in Novena in the Central Region of Singapore.
 The site of the cemetery was originally owned by George Henry Brown, a British merchant.
 It became known as Brown's Hill, which was translated into Malay as Bukit Brown.
 The site was eventually given to the Seh Ong Kongsi, who opened a private clan cemetery there in the 1870s.

 Beginning in the 1880s, cemeteries in Singapore grew rapidly.
 In 1887, the Legislative Council passed a bill that limited their creation, particularly limiting Chinese cemeteries.
-The Chinese community called for the creation of a municipal cemetery, having few options for burying their dead.
-Notable supporters of the concept included Tan Kheam Hock and Lim Boon Keng.
+The Chinese community called for the creation of a municipal cemetery, having few options for burying their dead, with notable supporters of the concept including Tan Kheam Hock and Lim Boon Keng.
 The Municipal Commission began looking for suitable sites and settled on the Seh Ong Kongsi's land, acquiring the site in 1919 through compulsory acquisition.

-Three years later the Commission opened Bukit Brown Cemetery.
+Three years later, the Commission opened Bukit Brown Cemetery.
 Although initially unpopular with the Chinese community, after some modifications, use increased.
 By 1929, forty percent of Chinese buried in Singapore were interred at Bukit Brown Cemetery.
-The cemetery ran out of unreserved plots in 1944, and when the last burials were held 1973 the cemetery contained about 100,000 graves.
+The cemetery ran out of unreserved plots in 1944, and when the last burials were held, the cemetery was closed in 1973, containing about 100,000 graves.
 In 2011, the government designated the area for residential development, leading to protests from activists who believed the cemetery should be preserved.
 The following year, around 3,700 graves were exhumed to build an eight-lane highway.
-The cemetery was since designated as "at risk" on the 2014 World Monuments Watch, and there have been proposals to designate it a National Monument.
+The cemetery was since designated as "at risk" on the 2014 World Monuments Watch, and there have been proposals to designate it a national monument.

 Bukit Brown Cemetery is believed to be the largest Chinese cemetery outside of China, and is the burial location of many of Singapore's earliest pioneers.
 Preservation advocates support maintaining Bukit Brown and other nearby cemeteries for their vegetation, wildlife, and heritage.
 Traditional Chinese festivals are regularly held at these cemeteries.

 Etymology

 The cemetery and the surrounding area are referred to as Bukit Brown (bukit meaning hill in Malay), after George Henry Brown, the original owner of the land where the cemetery is situated.
 The cemetery is also known as the Bukit Brown Municipal Cemetery or the Bukit Brown Chinese Cemetery.
 The name was the first official designation in Singapore to by a hybrid of multiple languages, including both English and Malay.
-Brown named the hill where the cemetery is located Mount Pleasant; it is also locally referred to as Coffee Hill or Kopi Sua.
+Brown named the hill where the cemetery is located Mount Pleasant.